 The novel coronavirus poses an extraordinary threat to public health, since it is easily transmittable and highly contagious, and no proven treatment or prevention method exists.
 In response, many states and counties throughout the U.S. have issued orders requiring people to refrain from congregating in public places and to exercise social distancing whenever possible.
 It is important for anyone subject to an order regarding COVID-19 to understand and comply with the terms of the order, not only for their own health and safety but also for the health of other people in their communities.

 If you sustained an illness or injury during the coronavirus pandemic, you should speak to an attorney regarding your options.
-Boca Raton personal injury lawyer Gregg M. Hollander at the Hollander Law Firm is proficient at assisting people in the pursuit of damages in Florida personal injury cases.
+Boca Raton personal injury lawyer Gregg M. Hollander at the Hollander Law Firm is proficient at assisting people in the pursuit of damages in Florida injury cases.
 He understands the issues presented by quarantine, isolation, and social distancing orders.
 With offices in Boca Raton, West Palm Beach, and Fort Lauderdale, the Hollander Law Firm assists people throughout South Florida.

 Quarantine, Isolation, and Social Distancing Orders in Florida